-- 1. Responsible for accounts receivable, including the posting of all receivables on a daily basis. - 2.
+- 19. Responsible for accounts receivable, including the posting of all receivables on a daily basis. - 2.
 Responsible for balancing and posting of cash drawer and petty cash on a daily basis. - 3.
 Review and audit of student billing. - 4.
 Responsible for the preparation of daily bank deposits. - 5.
 Balancing the daily cashier report and posting to the GL. - 6.
 Responsible for the registration process, including the billing and collection of registration invoices. - 7.
 Producing and working A/R aging report weekly. - 8.
 Producing and distributing statements on a monthly basis, when appropriate. - 9.
 Maintaining the "HOLD" status of all student accounts. - 10.
 Following up and collecting account balances for all receivables. - 11.
-Production and analysis of daily cash availability. - 12, Provide secretarial and clerical assistance as needed to the Vice President of Administrative Services.
+Production and analysis of daily cash availability. - 12.
+Provide secretarial and clerical assistance as needed to the Vice President of Administrative Services.
 Duties may include: - a.
 Filing - b.
 Photocopying - c.
 Sort and distribute incoming mail and prepare outgoing mail for delivery - d.
 Typing and preparing various letters, documents and reports - e.
 Account reconciliations as assigned

 - 13. Assist others as needed. - 14.
 Participate in the Business Office cross training program. - 15.
-Assist in the preparation of monthly financial reports. - 16.
-Assist in the preparation of PBC schedules for the annual external audit. - 17.
-Communicate an accurate image of the College as a means of informing others about opportunities at the College. - 18.
-Work on standing and ad hoc committees of the College, as assigned. - 19.
-Support College activities and special events through attendance and/or participation. - 20.
-Comply with all College policies, rules and regulations. - 21.
+Assist in the preparation of PBC schedules for the annual external audit. - 16.
+Communicate an accurate image of the College as a means of informing others about opportunities at the College. - 17.
+Work on standing and ad hoc committees of the College, as assigned. - 18.
+Support College activities and special events through attendance and/or participation. - 19.
+Comply with all College policies, rules and regulations. - 20.
 Performs all other duties as assigned by the Vice President of Administrative Services and President.